jaclark756/recipe-app/README.md

 Navigate to [json-server](http://localhost:3000) and check it out!

 If you have your json-server running, you can point your angular app to hit these routes.
 Try `GET /api/recipe/1` to see the first recipe!

+The new route is `/api/v2/recipe`.
+You can see these routes in the `routes.json` file